 A unique opportunity to gain a postgraduate ECE leadership qualification in collaboration with colleagues from both sides of the Tasman.

 Fill in the form linked above and we will email you when we open for applications for study starting in February 2021.

 Australian and New Zealand ECE leaders and aspiring leaders share and co-construct leadership knowledge from experience in the two similar but different ECE contexts.

 Students engage together online as well as in face-to-face block courses as a cohort within the wider Postgraduate Diploma in Leadership (ECE) programme.

 Students who graduate with the Postgraduate Diploma in Leadership (ECE) are eligible to staircase into a Level 9 master’s degree, with the four papers contributing to the first part of a master’s degree in both Australia and New Zealand.

 Four 30-credit papers are taught consecutively over a two-year period.

-There are four compulsory block courses a year (two per paper, 1.5 days each), with an additional orientation day before the first Year 1 block course in Wellington.
+There are two compulsory block courses a year (one per course, 1.5 days each), with an additional orientation day before the first Year 1 block course in Wellington.

 Once a year, students will need to cross the Tasman for a block course in the partner country in Week 1 of each year’s two semesters.